H-Moji-H/mysql-biochar-sales-analysis/README.md

 1. Jackson Wambua and Evans Murugu both have no remaining balance, indicating full payments for their sales.

-2. Faith Muli has the highest remaining balance (4,350) among agents, highlighting a potential area for follow-up.
+2. Faith Muli has the highest remaining balance (4,350 shillings) among agents, highlighting a potential area for follow-up.

 ### Low Sales Counties: